windsuzu/console.jay/content/english-grammar/It's time.md

 - It’s high time you cleaned your room.
 (You should clean your room now, or you should have cleaned it earlier.)

 > [!note]
-> The reason why we use a past simple verb in this case is because we are expressing an unreal or hypothetical situation, similar to the second conditional.
+> The reason why we use a past simple verb in this case is because we are expressing an unreal or hypothetical situation, similar to the [[second conditional]].
 We are imagining that the action has already been done, but in reality it hasn’t.

 > [!info] References